JoshTickles/Ravencoin/binaries/release/mac/README.md

 # RavenBinaries Mac Download Instructions

-1) Download and copy raven.dmg to desired folder
+1) Download Raven-Qt.dmg from this repository.

-2) Double click the raven.dmg
+2) Double click the DMG to mount it.

-3) Drag Raven Core icon to the Applications
+3) Drag Raven Core icon to the Applications Folder

-4) Launch Raven Core
+4) Open the Applications folder and Launch Raven Core.

-Note: On Raven Core launch if you get this error
+Note: You may get the follow error on first launch:
 ```
 Dyld Error Message:
   Library not loaded: @loader_path/libboost_system-mt.dylib
   Referenced from: /Applications/Raven-Qt.app/Contents/Frameworks/libboost_thread-mt.dylib
   Reason: image not found
 ```
-You will need to copy libboost_system.dylib to libboost_system-mt.dylib in the /Applications/Raven-Qt.app/Contents/Frameworks folder
+To resolve, you will need to copy libboost_system.dylib to libboost_system-mt.dylib in the /Applications/Raven-Qt.app/Contents/Frameworks folder